Freedom of Information Act (FOIA) FAQs

 With regard to expedited requests, the Chief FOIA Officer of the Commission has sole discretion to grant the request for expedited processing.
 If the request is granted, the request will be processed as soon as practicable; if it is denied, such a denial will be explained to the requester in writing.

 How Do I Appeal an FOIA Denial?

-A requester denied access to a Postal Regulatory Commission record may appeal the decision up to one year after the denial.
+A requester denied access to a Commission record may appeal the decision up to one year after the denial.
 A requester who seeks an appeal must file it in writing with the Commission.
 Within 20 business days of the receipt of the written appeal, the Commission will either grant or deny the appeal in writing.